 - Age of head of household

 - Category of dwelling – detached, semi, terraced etc

 Only those factors considered ‘structural’, rather than ‘life-style’, were included in the modified allocation system – i.e. factors that mean a household can’t ‘help’ using up its carbon allowance more quickly.

 CSE’s modelling suggested that this route wouldn’t reduce the number of ‘losers’ (because whilst some households gain credits, others lose them), but it would shift the deficits burden onto households which choose carbon-intensive lifestyles and which could therefore avoid deficit through behavioural change and no/low cost measures.

 The second approach modelled a system of financial compensation for ‘low income’ households.
 Our analysis showed that the costs of doing so vary considerably depending on a range of factors, but that there are basically two options: providing financial compensation to low-income ‘losing’ households for the exact value of their allowance deficit or providing compensation to all ‘low income’ households, regardless of household allowance balance.

-Our analysis contributed to a report by the Institute for Public Policy Research published in September 2009.
-Plan B: The prospects for personal carbon trading is available by clicking here.
+Our analysis contributed to a report by the Institute for Public Policy Research published in September 2009 — Plan B?
+The prospects for personal carbon trading.